 This is the ultimate mood-booster that anyone could make out of old sheets and push pins.
 I remember that as a kid I would prop up couch cushions and string bed sheets over them to create my own personal tent every couple weeks.
 Having a 600 square foot apartment means even more space to build and I would gladly cover up all of those white walls.
 I could turn those Amazon boxes into castle walls or set up a theater inside the fort by securing the sheets over the TV.
 Just because I’m an adult doesn’t mean I shouldn’t have toys or the freedom to turn my space into imaginationland.
 Now if only I could convince my roommate to leave it up all the time.

-If you don’t have a spare cash to spend on comfortable furniture or a lot of time to use for redecorating, that is okay.
+Alternatively, you could just treat yourself to a new, super comfy couch.
+If you don’t have the spare cash to spend on comfortable furniture or a lot of time to use for redecorating, that is okay.
 It doesn’t take much to make a space more comfortable, cheery and personal.
 Hanging a black velvet painting from Value Village, putting glow-in-the-dark stickers on the ceiling or draping some colored pieces of fabrics over the windows are just a few ways to make your lounge space more inviting for yourself this winter.
 Let us know how you customize your ‘couch’ space in the comments!

 Latest posts by Amber Catlin (see all)